Lara Flynn Boyle: Career

 In 2009, Boyle portrayed Mary in Baby on Board.
 The same year, Boyle was cast as Betty McBain in the independent film Life Is Hot in Cracktown.
 In 2010, she starred as Kathy in Cougar Hunting.
 In 2013, Boyle portrayed Witch Agnes in the horror comedy film Hansel & Gretel Get Baked.
 In 2015, she portrayed Ms. Donley in the film Lucky Dog.

-In 2020, after a five-year break, she returned to acting to star as Grace in the film Death in Texas alongside Stephen Lang.
+In 2020, after a five-year break, she returned to acting to star as Grace in the film Death in Texas alongside Ronnie Gene Blevins, Bruce Dern, and Stephen Lang.

 Personal life

-Boyle was in a relationship with Twin Peaks co-star Kyle MacLachlan from 1990 to 1992.
-Boyle has been married twice.
-Her first husband was John Patrick Dee III, whom she married on August 11, 1996, and divorced two years later.
-Boyle dated actor David Spade, and later dated Jack Nicholson after he asked Boyle out in front of Spade while they were smoking marijuana.
-Spade later found out they were together after Nicholson and Boyle were involved in a car crash, covered by paparazzi.
-They went public with their romance at the 1999 Emmys, and reportedly remained together until the end of 2000.
-Her second husband is Donald Ray Thomas II, a real estate investor, whom she married on December 18, 2006, in San Antonio, Texas.
+Boyle dated her Twin Peaks co-star Kyle MacLachlan from 1990 until 1992, and was married to John Patrick Dee III from 1996 to 1998.
+She then dated comedian David Spade, whom she left for actor Jack Nicholson after Nicholson asked her out in front of Spade while the three were smoking weed together; Boyle was 29 and Nicholson was 62 at the time, and Spade later found out they were together from a paparazzi report on a car crash they were in.
+Boyle and Nicholson went public with their romance at the 1999 Emmy Awards ceremony and reportedly split up in late 2000.
+On December 18, 2006, Boyle married real estate investor Donald Ray Thomas II in San Antonio, Texas.